 Is Right To Privacy Violated By Aadhaar?

 The Supreme Court denied that the Aadhaar scheme violates citizens ‘Right to Privacy’.
 It stated that minimal data collection took place during the enrolment process.
 The Supreme court also highlighted that the Aadhaar act ensures poor persons’ opportunity to live their lives and exercise liberty.
 It will need to balance the security needs of the state with the citizen’s right to privacy.
+To keep information private, you can also lock your biometrics.

 Frequently Asked Questions